Stu-Ray/HEX/README.md

-# HEX: Expression-Aware Adaptive Hybrid Execution for Analytical Databases
+# exACT: Expression-Aware Adaptive Compilation in Databases
-**HEX** is an expression-aware adaptive **H**ybrid **EX**ecution method for analytical databases.
-This is the official implementation of the paper "HEX: Expression-Aware Adaptive Hybrid Execution for Analytical Databases".
+**exACT** is an expression-aware adaptive hybrid Execution method for analytical databases.
+This is the official implementation of the paper "exACT: Expression-Aware Adaptive Compilation in Databases".

 ## Summary